rpillaiakshay/Docker-Web-Deployment/README.md

 Simple Web Application Deployment on AWS EC2 Using Docker

 ## Objective
-Build and deploy a simple web application on AWS EC2 using Docker, configure basic security, and implement monitoring with Prometheus and Grafana.
+Build and deploy a simple web application on AWS EC2 using Docker, configure basic security and implement monitoring with Prometheus and Grafana.

 ## Prerequisites
 1. Docker installed locally and on EC2.